I. German Patent

 II.
 European Patent

-A European patent is examined and granted by the European Patent Office according to the European Patent Convention (EPC) and can be validated in the European Patent Organization.
-Currently, there are 38 member states as well as 2 extension states (Bosnia and Herzegovina and Montenegro) and 4 validation states (Morocco, Republic of Moldova, Tunisia, Cambodia) of the European Patent Organization.
+A European patent is examined and granted by the European Patent Office according to the European Patent Convention (EPC).
+Currently, the granted European patent can be validated in up to 38 member states, 2 extension states (Bosnia and Herzegovina and Montenegro), and 4 validation states (Morocco, Republic of Moldova, Tunisia, Cambodia) of the European Patent Organization.

 The European patent application realizes not only a unified filing of the application, but also a unified examination and grant proceeding of the application.
 The applicant obtains great convenience due to the unified examination proceeding.
 The official fees for applying a European patent are higher than the official fees for applying a national patent in the contracting states.
 Furthermore, after a patent is granted, the patent needs to be validated in the desired contracting states, with translation of the claims or the entire application documents being necessary to be filed with some of the national patent offices, if necessary.
 Therefore, a European patent is usually most economical when a patent protection is desired in more than three contracting states.